 cost of a Zip HydroTap compared to BIBO water bar

 The Zip HydroTap G4 BC 100/75, one of Zip’s entry models, offers filtered, chilled & boiling water and is priced at $4,495 (source: winningappliances.com.au, 2018).
 It requires installation by an approved technician which Zip can organise for you at an additional cost.
-The BIBO Water Bar retails for $1,496 including installation (source: bibowater.com.au, 2018).
+The BIBO Water Bar retails for $1,496 including free shipping and 2 year warranty (source: bibowater.com.au, 2018).

 how to install the Zip HydroTap compared to the BIBO water bar